Apple-supaporn/project-1-simon-game/README.md

 ## Next Steps
 - Add more colors to increase the difficulty and variety.
 - Implement responsive media style to adjuct the game for different screen sizes and browsers.
 - Improve the user interface and design for a more visually appealing game.
+- Add the wrong sound when the user makes a mistake.

 Your contributions and ideas are always welcome!